Photon-HDF5/photon-hdf5/docs/phdata.rst

                             | channels.
 The value is 1 if no polarization selection is
                             | performed and 2 if two orthogonal polarizations are
                             | recorded.
-lifetime                    | If True (or 1) the data contains nanotimes from TCSPC
+num_detectors               | Total number of detector pixels used in the measurement. acquisition_time            | Measurement duration in seconds. lifetime                    | If True (or 1) the data contains nanotimes from TCSPC
                             | hardware
 alex                        | If True (or 1) the file contains ALternated EXcitation
                             | data.
-alex_period                 | The duration of the excitation alternation using the same
+alex_period                 | The duration of the us-ALEX excitation alternation in the
-                            | units as the timestamps.
+                            | same units as the timestamps.
+laser_pulse_rate            | The laser(s) pulse rate in Hertz.
 alex_period_donor           | Start and stop values identifying the donor emission
                             | period.
 alex_period_acceptor        | Start and stop values identifying the acceptor emission